vaadin/kit-demos/README.md

 # kit-demos
-demo projects of vaadin kits
+Testing repository for trying demo projects of vaadin kits in one repo